mslinn/AwsMirror/README.md

 {"accountName":"memyselfi","bucketName":"test789"}
 ````
     From the directory you wish to be the mirror root, run one of the following commands.

-  a.
-If the AWS S3 bucket you wish to mirror the directory tree to does not already exist:
+  a) If the AWS S3 bucket you wish to mirror the directory tree to does not already exist:

  ````
  awsMirror create yourAccountName bucketName
  ````

-  a.
-If the AWS S3 bucket already exists:
+  b) If the AWS S3 bucket already exists:

  ````
  awsMirror link yourAccountName bucketName
  ````

- 1. Sync the directory with the AWS S3 bucket:
+ 3. Sync the directory with the AWS S3 bucket:
 ````
 awsMirror sync
 ````